Emby released a server app for the NVIDIA Shield TV back in February 2019, but the installation process wasn’t as smooth as I’d like.

-For more great articles like this, head on over to my NVIDIA Shield TV resource page.
-There you’ll find all of my tips, tricks, reviews and tutorials to help you get the most out of your NVIDIA Shield.
+For more great articles like this, visit my NVIDIA Shield TV resource page.
+You’ll find all of my tips, tricks, reviews, and tutorials to help you get the most out of your NVIDIA Shield.

 Emby Server vs. Emby Client